 I received my Master’s Degree of Library & Information Science in January 2011 from the Graduate School of Library & Information Science (now the School of Information Studies) at Dominican University in River Forest, IL.
-I began work at the Kansas City Public Library in July 2011, first in the Public Affairs department, followed by a move to the Digital Branch in January 2013.
+In July 2011, I began my career in public libraries in the Kansas City metropolitan area.

-Prior to that, I worked for over a decade on the technical side of live theater and corporate events, and spent a few years as a general office jockey for a variety of health and support-related nonprofits.
+Prior to that, I worked for over a decade on the technical side of live theater and special events, doing running crews, scenic carpentry, lighting, operations, and logistics.
+Subsequently, I spent a few years as a general office jockey for a variety of health and support-related nonprofits.

 Affiliations & Memberships